hagabbar/vitamin_c/docs/_static/index.rst

 learning package for estimating Bayesian posteriors given Gravitational Wave Events.
 Get started with Installation and then get an overview with the Quickstart.
-There is a more detailed tutorial with reduced scope, but good introduction to the use of VItamin.
+There is a more detailed tutorial with reduced scope, but good introduction to the use of VItamin at the following Google Colab notebook.

 .. image:: images/corner_testcase0.png
-   :width: 200px
+   :width: 716px
-   :height: 100px
+   :height: 716px
-   :scale: 50 %
    :alt: alternate text
-   :align: right
+   :align: center

+.. note:: If there are any bugs/requests, please email Hunter Gabbard at h.gabbard.1@research.gla.ac.uk.

 .. toctree::
    :maxdepth: 2